Coherent-Partners/spark-python-sdk/docs/sdk/batches.md

 > logging, among other capabilities to make it more robust and reliable.
 You may also want
 > to consider how you read and feed the input data to the pipeline and how to handle
 > the output data once it's available.
+> That said, take a look at the [async batch use case](../../examples/usecases/async_batch/)
+> which is a more complete example.

 The example assumes pristine input data, which is rarely the case in real applications.
 When working with raw data, you'll likely need preprocessing steps.
 The `BatchChunk`